0x1eef/test-cmd.rb/README.md

 ### IO#sync

-Sometimes it can be neccessary to bypass Ruby's internal buffer and flush output to the operating system immediately, otherwise there can be unexpected results.
-Consider the following example, where the output will be `bar\nfoo\n` rather than `foo\nbar\n`:
+Sometimes it can be neccessary to flush output to the operating system immediately, otherwise there can be unexpected results.
+Consider the following example, where the output will be `bar\nfoo\n` instead of `foo\nbar\n`:

 ``` ruby
 ##